Patrick2562/mtasa-pAttach/README.md

 <img src="https://i.imgur.com/8QLhKrv.png">

 # Known issues
-\- There are desynchronization problems when attaching a player to ped or player.
+\- There are desynchronization problems when attaching a ped to player.